Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Describe the structure and function of lymph nodes

-Each lymph node is surrounded by a fibrous capsule, which encircles the internal cortex and medulla.
+Each lymph node is surrounded by a fibrous capsule that encircles the internal cortex and medulla.
 The cortex is mainly composed of clusters of B and T cells.
-The medulla contains plasma cells, macrophages, and B cells, as well as sinuses, which are vessel-like spaces that the lymph flows into, and nodules that are located within the sinuses.
+The medulla contains plasma cells, macrophages, and B cells, as well as sinuses, which are vessel-like spaces that the lymph flows into, and nodules located within the sinuses.

-Lymph nodes contain a hilium beneath the capsule, which brings blood supply to the tissues of the lymph node.
+Lymph nodes contain a hilum beneath the capsule, which brings blood supply to the tissues of the lymph node.

-Antigen presentation by dendritic cells occurs in the lymph nodes, which triggers an adaptive immune respeonse.
+Antigen presentation by dendritic cells occurs in the lymph nodes, which triggers an adaptive immune response.

 Lymph nodes are small oval-shaped balls of lymphatic tissue, distributed widely throughout the body and linked by a vast network of lymphatic vessels.
 Lymph nodes are repositories of B cells, T cells, and other immune system cells, such as dendritic cells and macrophages.
 They act as filters for foreign particles in the body and are one of the sites where adaptive immune responses are triggered.